What to Read Next

 Having these two people in place means that the presenter can … (wait for it) … present.
 (See “Give the Video Presenter the Best Chance to Succeed.”)

 6. Don’t forget you’re on camera.
 Whether you are a presenter or an audience member, don’t groom your hair, pick your teeth, pick your nose, roll your eyes, touch your face, talk to a neighbor, or leave the room thinking we can’t see you.
 We can see you!
 If you need to do any of the above, turn off your camera.

 7. Plan your shots.
 A public company we work with moved a conference from a large venue to a small, private one.
 We created a dynamic experience for viewers by preplanning when the audience would see a close-up of the presenter, when they would see a wide view, and when they would see slides.
 (See “Plan Your Shots to Create a Dynamic Video Experience.”)

 It’s incumbent on the meeting planner to think about producing an event that mixes things up.
 Planning for a variety of shots gives audience members an appealing array of elements to focus on visually and keeps them engaged.

 Many of you won’t be presenting with the benefit of a fancy camera crew.
 But you should always take a moment to set up your own work-from-home “stage.”
 Take an objective look at what others will see when looking at you on camera.
-I didn’t hire a sales guy once because his filthy kitchen with dirty dishes was on the counter behind him.
+I didn’t hire a sales guy once because his filthy kitchen with dirty dishes on the counter was behind him.
 Tidy up, people!
 And make sure you are visible, which might mean adjusting where your lights are placed so you’re not poorly lit.

 Creating an online experience for an audience requires you to rehearse content and technology.
 When you craft a valuable online experience for your audience, you will stand out from the many others who don’t take the time to be audience first.